jfgarcia268/vlocity-es_devops_tools/README.md

 OPTIONS IF USING a Custom "Custom Settings"

-  -c, --customsettingcustom=customsettingcustom             (Optional) Optional Custom Setting API Name when using custom one
+  -c, --customsettingobject=customsettingobject             (Optional) Optional Custom Setting API Name when using custom one

-  -v, --gitcheckkeycustom=gitcheckkeycustom                 (Optional) Custom Setting record Name when using --customsettingcustom, -c
+  -v, --gitcheckkeycustom=gitcheckkeycustom                 (Optional) Custom Setting record Name when using --customsettingobject, -c